 Moreover, the Company funds the team's annual medical check-up.
 The Company maintains a self insured medical plan for employees and an HMO plan for employee dependents at a reasonable level that is equal or above its peers in the market.
 More importantly, through its health benefits and initiatives, the Company encourages employees to maintain their good health and well being.
-In 2014, 77% of the total member of employees in the Company availed of their medical benefits and 80% received the Good Health Bonus, which is a reward for keeping oneself healthy.
+In 2015, 135 employees in the Company availed of their medical benefits and 97% received the Good Health Bonus, which is a reward for keeping oneself healthy.